 - BA in Psychology, 2007, Department of Criminal Psychology, Trinity College, Dublin University, Ireland

-Sleep deprivation, circadian rhythms, jet lag management, health and wellness, human performance, critical decision making, implicit bias
+Sleep deprivation, circadian rhythms, implicit bias, health and wellness, human performance, critical decision making

 - International Association of Chiefs of Police (IACP) research advisory council member, 2015-present